 Boulder Professionals is a group of individuals who give their time to help Blue Sky Bridge plan their By the Glass wine, beer, and spirits tasting event.
 If you are interested in joining the Boulder Professionals Committee, please contact Melissa Santorelli at email@example.com.

 Interns are often the first friendly faces children and the adults who accompany them see when they come to Blue Sky Bridge.
 Interns assist with many aspects of cases, with research and office support.
+Please consult THIS LINK for all the internship details and application materials.
+The position is open and we will only be able to consider applications that are submitted through handshake.
+If the link does not work, for some reason, you can look up the job listing with it’s ID# 5388582.

 Education Intern (Positions are currently full)